-E.2 SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT11
+SOLVENCY CAPITAL REQUIREMENT AND MINIMUM CAPITAL REQUIREMENT8 E.2

-E.2.1 SOLVENCY CAPITAL REQUIREMENT (SCR)
+SOLVENCY CAPITAL REQUIREMENT (SCR) E.2.1

-The total SCR for the Company as at 31 December 2019 was £6,567m (2018: £7,039m).
+The total SCR for the Company as at 31 December 2020 was £6,687m (2019: £6,567m), net of the lossabsorbing capacity of deferred taxes (as detailed in E.2.2).
 This was calculated using the group's approved partial internal model.
 No element of the SCR is subject to supervisory assessment.